shpml/fundamentals/quizzes/06-quiz.md

 *Question 6*

-Which CSS declaration can be added to move the elements into horizontal alignment?
+Which CSS declaration can be added to move the elements into horizontal alignment in the order they appear in HTML?

 - text-align: center;
 - float: right;
 - float: none;
-- float: left;
+* float: left;

 _Response_